CapgeminiNorway/learnmake-feathers-apollo-graphql/README.md

     yarn start
     ```

+Calling [/graphiql](http://localhost:3030/graphiql) of your dev instance will show you the in-browser IDE for exploring GraphQL.

 This project uses [Feathers](http://feathersjs.com), an open source web framework for building modern real-time applications.
 Feathers has a powerful command line interface.
 Please read thru [Feathers docs](https://docs.feathersjs.com/).